irean/SISToolbox/OneDrive Sharing Permissions Remover/README.md

 #### `igall`
 A helper function that makes repeated requests to the Graph API to handle paginated responses.
 It fetches all items from the given URI.

+#### `test-module`
+A helper function checking that required powershell module is installed and imported before connecting.

 #### `processChildren`
 Processes the child items (files, folders, and notebooks) within a specified folder, checking if they are shared.
 If shared, permissions are removed.